glen-macharia-kinyua/shelta-home_docs/upgrade.md

 - [Upgrade to FlexHome 1.2](#version_1_2)
 - [Upgrade to FlexHome 1.1](#version_1_1)

+<a name="version_2_7"></a>
+## Upgrade to version 2.7
+- Override folder `app`, `config`, `platform`, `public/themes`, `public/vendor` and `resources` from the latest version.

+- For developer:
+    - Update file `composer.json` and `composer.lock` from new source code.
+    - Delete folder `/vendor` then run `composer install` to upgrade vendor packages.
+    - Run `php artisan migrate` to update database.

+- For non-developer:
+    - Override folder `/vendor` from the latest version.
+    - Go to Admin -> Plugins then deactivate plugin Real Estate, Vendor, Payment, Location then re-activate it.

 <a name="version_2_6"></a>
 ## Upgrade to version 2.6
 - Override folder `app`, `config`, `platform`, `public/themes`, `public/vendor` and `resources` from the latest version.